Committee Reports for FY 2009

 Pre-school – Michelle Sierra and Melinda Graff

-Elementary – Tamara McClellan, Kari Sparks and Nina Kalmoutis
+Elementary – Tamara McClellan, Kari Sparks and Nina

-Numerous volunteers – Joe Rafferty, Leslie Jones, Jim Bebee, Ann Campbell
+Numerous volunteers – Joe Rafferty, Leslie Jones, Jim Bebee,

 General Information:

-The average attendance in elementary is seven children and pre-school is about five.
-However, at times these classes can just be bursting with about 10 kids.
+times these classes can just be bursting with about 10 kids.

 Curriculum:

-• Pre-school: We explore the seven principles with stories, crafts, and activities.
+- Pre-school: We explore the seven principles with stories, crafts, and activities.
 The structure of pre-school is free play until 10:45, light the chalice (battery flame) with the opening words and hand gestures: “We light this chalice for Unitarian Universalism, this is the church of the open mind…”, we share joys and concerns, then we focus on one of our seven UU principles and work on some kind of craft.

 Since we often have a very large range of ages in our class and we had a large number of young elementary kids, we found a need to occasionally split out the older children (mostly boys).
 Ann Campbell and Jim Bebee volunteered to take these kids to the park or on walks.
 In February they discussed the anniversary of Darwin’s birth and the importance of scientific study.